Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/index.md

   ![Run Component Updated button](images/FBXExporter_RunComponentUpdater.png)

-5. Click the __Run Component Updater__ button to repair all text serialized Prefab and Scene Assets in the Project containing the FbxPrefab component.
+5. Click the __Run Component Updater__ button to repair all text serialized Prefab and Scene Assets in the Project containing the obsolete FbxPrefab component.